top of page

 How to Create an SEO Strategy for Your Small Business

-When it comes to doing any form of marketing for your small business, it really helps to have a strategy in place.
+When it comes to doing any form of marketing for your independent brand or small business, it really helps to have a strategy in place.
 SEO is no different.
-For it to drive valuable traffic to your website, SEO requires a strategy with clear objectives.
-This might sound like a chore, especially when you want to dive in and get started.
-However, it need not be complicated.
-My guide shows you how to create an SEO strategy for your small business.
+A clear SEO strategy is required if you want to drive relevant organic traffic to your website and ultimately drive more sales.
+However, creating your SEO strategy need not be complicated.
+My guide shows you how to create an SEO strategy for your small business, even if you are an SEO beginner.

 Step 1: Audit Your Website and Your Business

 Your website does not have to be big, expensive or fancy.
 However, it does need to be well-structured and functional.
-The steps required for your customers to checkout, sign up, or enquire should be easy to follow and require as few steps as possible.
+The path to checking out, signing up, or enquiring should be easy to follow and require as few steps as possible.

 Need help, or want an expert's insight?
-I offer an SEO auditing service!
+I offer an SEO audit service!

-My SEO Audit service is perfect for small businesses that want to carry out SEO on their websites, but who don't know where to start.
-For £250* you get an in-depth understanding of how your website is performing, where the issues are and the actions you can take to improve your website's SEO.
+For businesses considering working with me on a consultancy basis, or who have in-house SEO expertise, my Full SEO Audit is just what you need.
+My Full SEO Audit provides an in-depth analysis of your entire website, providing you with an overview of how your website is performing, where the issues are and the actions you can take to improve your website's SEO.
 Not only can you save time on auditing your own website, but you can be safe in the knowledge that you are on the right track when you come to optimising your website.

 Your SEO strategy will be centred around a list of target keywords, which you will need to select carefully.
 The number of keywords you target will depend on the size of your website and the type of business.
 Larger websites will require more keywords, whilst smaller websites and niche businesses may need to target fewer keywords.
-As a rough guide, you want to aim for one keyword for every website page.
+As a rough guide to get you started, you want to aim for one keyword for every website page.

 Your target keywords need to be selected carefully: